 A parent’s job often becomes that of detective by piecing things together, bit by bit, over time to get an idea of what’ really going on.
 Be persistent but be patient, also.

-These signs may indicate your child is a victim of bullying:
+These signs may indicate your child is being bullied:

 Bullycide commonly refers to bullying that leads to the suicide of the victims.
 Bullycide can also refer to the killing of bullies by their victims.

 For teens already uneasy about many things including how they are perceived as individuals by their peers, bullying creates even greater feelings of anxiety, humiliation, and isolation causing them to consider extreme reactions including harming themselves and even taking their own lives.